qdrant/docs/qdrant/v1.2.x/filtering.md

 Nested object filters allow arrays of objects to be queried independently of each other.

-It is achieved by using the `nested` condition type formed by a payload path to focus on and a filter to apply.
+It is achieved by using the `nested` condition type formed by a payload key to focus on and a filter to apply.

+The key is expected to point to an array and can be used with or without the bracket notation. ("data" vs "data[]").

 ```http
 POST /collections/{collection_name}/points/scroll